typst-community/tytanic/docs/book/src/reference/tests/unit.md

 Each of these kinds is available as a test set function.

 ## Identifiers
-The directory path within the test root `tests` in your project is the identifier of a test and uses forward slahes as path separators on all platforms, the individual components of a test path must satisfy the following rules:
+The directory path within the test root `tests` in your project is the identifier of a test and uses forward slashes as path separators on all platforms, the individual components of a test path must satisfy the following rules:
 - must start with an ASCII alphabetic character (`a`-`z` or `A`-`Z`)
 - may contain any additional sequence of ASCII alphabetic characters, numeric characters (`0`-`9`), underscores `_` or hyphens `-`

 ## Test structure
 Given a directory within `tests`, it is considered a valid test, if it contains at least a `test.typ` file.
 The strucutre of this directory looks as follows:
-- `test.typ`: The main test script, this is always compiled as the entrypoint.
+- `test.typ`: The main test script, this is always compiled as the entry-point.
 - `ref.typ` (optional): This makes a test ephemeral and is used to compile the reference document for each invocation.
 - `ref` (optional, temporary): This makes a test either persistent or ephemeral and is used to store the reference documents.
   If the test is ephemeral this directory is temporary.